badw000lf/Counter-Strike/README.md

 <br>
 <br>
 (You will need to create the cstrike folder in the custom folder, it will not be there by default)

+# After Install
+Set your Difficulty to Normal and play